-During some years, bone-chilling temperatures in the 30s put a damper on school vacation fun.
-And then there was the lengendary April Fool's Day snow storm in 1996, which dumped over two feet of snow in Boston - accompanied by ferocious thunder and lightening.
+During some years, bone-chilling temperatures in the 30s put a damper on April school vacation fun.
+And then there was the legendary April Fool's Day snow storm in 1996, which dumped over two feet of snow in Boston - accompanied by ferocious thunder and lightening.
+But that was unusual.

 In 2012, even summer clothing felt too warm when temperatures soared near 90°F during the Boston Marathon, and with the sun beating down, sunscreen was a necessity - which lots of people realized too late.
-(Be sure to pack sunscreen - it's hard to find in Bsoton drugstores during April.)
+(Be sure to pack sunscreen - it's hard to find in Boston drugstores during April.)